xihajun/MachineLearner/README.md

 - Maxium likelihood: just to get a best Θ which can `MAX P(X|Θ)`.
     - To do this we can the derivation of the function `P(X|Θ)`, usually `log` is a useful way to get rid of the exponential component for things like gaussian distribution.
 ## Probabilistic Graphical Model
 I've learnt that from [Carl's machine learning course](https://github.com/carlhenrikek/COMS30007) in 2018-2019.
 Just want to have a deep understanding now in 2020.
 It is easy to forget things if you don't use that.
 But I am still need to find a key that how to recap it quickly.
-(I reckon I should use emacs to edit those now)
+(I reckon I should use emacs to edit those now, but I feel that emacs editor is not really good for doing this job?)

 - paper to read - from Zhihu
     - [An Introduction to Probabilistic Graphical Models](http://shivani-agarwal.net/Teaching/CIS-520/Fall-2017/Lectures/PGMs/chapter2.pdf)